striezel/corona/readme.md

 Replace `/path/to/sqlite.db` with a path where you want the SQLite database file to be located.
 Note that the file must not exist yet, because the application will refuse to overwrite an existing database file.

+### Showing the latest case numbers for a country (`info`)

+Starting in the root directory of the source, you can invoke the following command in a terminal to show the latest case numbers for a single country:

+    cargo run info name_of_the_country

+That's it.
+Cargo will build the executable and run it afterwards.

+Replace `name_of_the_country` with the name of the country, e.g.

+    cargo run info France

+will show the latest numbers for France.
+Instead of using the full name of a country you can also type the ISO 3166 two letter codes.
+So you could also just type

+    cargo run info FR

+to get the numbers for France.

 ## Older PHP variant